Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_ratings_reviews.md

 ## Enable the Marketplace ratings and reviews

 1. Navigate to *platform.axway.com > Organization > Marketplaces*.
-2. Open the desired Marketplace by clicking the Marletplace name.
+2. Open the desired Marketplace by clicking the Marketplace name.
 3. Select **Ratings & reviews** tab.
 4. Switch the **Ratings & Reviews** toggle to **Enabled** (Disabled by default) to allow consumers to rate and review the Marketplace products.
 5. Select who can rate and review the product: